naskarsourjya/icb_mpc/README.md

 1. remove dependence of cqr probability on per layer.
 Done
 2. remove the dependence of the first point.
 Done
 3. do scaling for y as well.
 Train with scaled values then unscale.
+Done
-4. implement robust mpc with LQR gain (linearize around state)
+4. implement robust mpc with LQR gain (linearize around nominal state only)
 5. fix issue with Klatt Engell CSTR example

 ## todo